arpit-dwivedi-kline/arpit-dwivedi-kline/README.md

 - Azure Certification AZ 204, AZ 900
 - Data Science & CSS

 Apart from my professional endeavors, I have a passion for writing.
-Feel free to explore my thoughts and insights on various topics at my blog: [Arpit's Blog](https://blog.arpitdwivedi.in/).
+Feel free to explore my thoughts and insights on various topics at my blog: [Arpit's NeuralStack Chronicles](https://blog.arpitdwivedi.in/).

 Always looking to innovate and collaborate, I am open to engaging in conversations about technology, web development, and data science.
 Reach out to me for any collaborations, queries, or just a tech chat!